Overcoming alcohol addiction means first ceasing alcohol intake, and taking care of physical and chemical withdrawal symptoms.

-- Days 0 –> 1 – Agitation or anxiety symptoms usually begin quickly, along with other general withdrawal symptoms such as headache or nausea, as the body attempts to begin processing the alcohol from the body.
+- Days 0 –> 1 – Agitation or anxiety symptoms usually begin within 6-12 hours following the last drink, along with other general alcohol withdrawal symptoms such as headache or nausea, as the body attempts to begin processing the alcohol from the body.

 - Days 1 –> 2 – The usual onset of tremor, jerking and trouble with motor skills, is between days 1 and 2.
-In the most extreme cases, seizure can occur.
-During this period, increased blood pressure, temperature, nausea, and sickness are also common.
+In more severe cases, some may experience seizure during this period.
+Increased blood pressure, temperature, nausea, and sickness are also common.

 What Is Detox?

-Completing an alcohol detox means discontinuing alcohol intake, and beginning withdrawal, but doing so with a medication that substitutes the effects of alcohol, and reduces risk of severe side-effects such as seizure or liver complications.
+Completing an alcohol detoxification means ceasing intake, and beginning alcohol withdrawal, but doing so with a medication that substitutes the effects of alcohol, and reduces risk of severe side-effects such as seizure or liver complications.